-Sunday - Thursday: 9:00 am - 8:00 pm

-Saturday: 12:00 noon - 8:00 pm
+Sunday - Thursday: 9:00 am - 8:00 pm Saturday: 12:00 noon - 8:00 pm

-Friday: Closed

-Dudalia la aliata ya ana aliana ataliata ya

-Public holidays and special days: Closed
+Friday: Closed Public holidays and special days: Closed

 Saturdays, Ramadan and summer sessions have special hours

 The opening hours of Abu Dhabi University are displayed at the library entrance and website.
 The library normally closes on days on which Abu Dhabi University is closed as published in the Abu Dhabi University Calendar.
 Use of the Abu Dhabi University library is normally permitted to the above mentioned groups.
 Admission to closed collections is at the discretion of the library manager subject to the separate regulations governing those collections; admission to them does not of itself imply permission to use other parts of the library's collections.